saurabhyelne/Propellor/README.md

 # Propellor

-Python code for Data Science.
+Python and R  code for Data Science